Mike-dev16/Paypalify-Fullstack-App/README.md

 # paypal
-Paypal Clone Assessment- A MERN application with user authentication and authorization.
+ A MERN application with user authentication and authorization.

 - Live link: https://paypalify.netlify.app/